 To substitute for 1 egg, use one rounded 1/2 tablespoon egg replacer powder and 2 tablespoons (1/8 cup) water (filtered water preferred).

 If your recipe calls for egg whites beaten stiff, beat the egg replacer powder with water until somewhat stiff (this won't work for heavily egg-white-based dishes like meringues, however.
 Believe me, I learned this the hard way when I tried making a meringue with this.
 Hint: It didn't turn out at all like a meringue :-).)

 For recipes calling for egg yolks, use 1 rounded 1/2 tablespoons egg replacer powder with 1 tablespoon water.

 To substitute for 1 egg white, use 1/2 tablespoons egg replacer powder and 2 tablespoons water.

 Recipe Notes and Substitutions

 - Time Saving Tip: Rinsing the spoon off after using this replacer gets tedious really fast.
-I leave a ½ Tbsp spoon in my container at all times.
+I leave a ½ tablespoon spoon in my container at all times.
 See my post on Saving Time with Measuring Tools.

 - Tip Card: I recommend putting a little card with the measuring instructions on the outside of your Powdered Egg Replacer container so that it will always be handy when you need it :-)!

 - Act Fast: You should always get whatever you are making into the oven or onto the stove as soon as possible after mixing in the egg replacer.
 It tends to lose its effectiveness the longer you wait (due to the leavening agents in it).

 - Tapioca Alternatives: You can substitute cornstarch or arrowroot for the tapioca starch with I think minimal difference.
 You could also sub out the potato starch, but it is a bit "heftier" than the other starches so I would use it if you can.
 You could also possibly use white flour for either, but then your egg replacer will not be gluten-free.